mixpanel/mixpanel-react-native/README.md

 ```
 <a name="optOutTracking"></a>
 # **optOutTracking()**
 To opt-out user from tracking.
-So all events and people request will not sent back to the Mixpanel server.
+So all events and people request will not sent back to the mixpanel server.

 ### **Example**
 ```js